AurigaGemini/UE5BoneIndexViewerPlugin/README.md

 # UE5BoneIndexViewerPlugin
 Provided an Editor Utility Widget for view SkeletalMesh BoneIndices and BoneNames.

-Working confirmed by UE5.5 Preview
+Working confirmed by UE5.5 Preview and UE5.5

 Copy 'BoneIndexViewer' folder to Plugins folder in your UE5 project.